dalesgit/obsidian/pages/easter-week-thursday.md

 > Then he opened their minds to understand the scriptures, and he said to them, "Thus it is written, that the Messiah is to suffer and to rise from the dead on the third day, and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem.
 You are witnesses of these things."

+4. Greek/Hebrew Definitions.
+Strong's #1063: *gar* (pronounced *gar*) **a primary particle; properly, assigning a reason (used in argument, explanation or intensification; often with other particles)**:--and, as, because (that), but, even, for, indeed, no doubt, seeing, then, therefore, verily, what, why, yet.
 ## Eucharist
 Holy God,
 Holy and Mighty,